MaximeEme/Cyclistic-bike-sharing/README.md

 [Mean duration travelled by riders.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950761/Mean.duration.travelled.by.riders.pdf)

-I can confirm that the mean duration of a bike trip by casual riders is more than 40 minutes long compared to the 15 minutes of the member riders. it confirmes that the casual riders use the bike for leisure.
+I can confirm that the mean duration of a bike trip by casual riders is more than 40 minutes long compared to the 15 minutes of the member riders.
+It confirmes that the casual riders use the bike for leisure.

 # Step 5: Share phase

 See the graphs throughout this document

 # Step 6: Act phase

-As I said, over the two-year period that I covered (2020/2022), they were more member than casual riders.
-The member preferred the docked bikes and the classic bike being close second than electrical bikes.
+As I said, over the two-year period that I covered (2020/2022), there were more members than casual riders.
+The members preferred the docked bikes and the classic bike being close second than electrical bikes.

-Member ride more during the week than casual member that ride mostly during the weekend, but casual member have a longer ride duration than member.
-It can be explained by the fact that member ride to commute to work or to go home while casual ride for leisure.
+Members ride more during the week than casual members that ride mostly during the weekend, but casual members have a longer ride duration than members.
+It can be explained by the fact that members ride to commute to work or to go home while casuals ride for leisure.

-Member and casual riders ride more in the evening period, but member also ride a lot during the morning of the work week.
+Members and casual riders ride more in the evening period, but members also ride a lot during the morning of the work week.

 Recommendations :

-- Plan campaigns to promote the health benefits of using bike to commute to work and the environment benefits.
+- Plan campaigns to promote the health benefits of using bikes to commute to work and the environmental benefits.

 - Create an app that could track the activity of riders (i.e. calories burned or CO2 rejections prevented).

-- Create partnership with local companies to promote the usage of bike through discount memberships or stations nearby.
+- Create partnerships with local companies to promote the usage of bikes through discount memberships or stations nearby.

-- Increase bikes availability in the top 10 start stations.
+- Increase bike availability in the top 10 start stations.